 When we bought our house a few months ago, we made peace with the fact that both bathrooms were smaller than we’d like.
-Our downstairs bathroom had been completely gutted and replaced prior to our move in, but the upstairs one had some original fixtures remaining, mainly, the bathtub.
+Our downstairs bathroom had been completely gutted and replaced by a waterproofing specialist contractor prior to our move in, but the upstairs one had some original fixtures remaining, mainly, the bathtub.

 After a month or two, the bottom of the tub started to peel.
-We also began to notice the mold/staining on some of the window caulking.
+We also began to notice (check this out if another post) the mold/staining on some of the window caulking.

 Neither of us are in the mood for a full-scale bathroom remodel.
 We have other things that need our money and attention, after all.
 But a peeling bathtub and unsightly caulking were hard to live with.

-After reading a few reviews, we took our chances on this $30 Rustoleum product.
+After reading a few reviews and also contacted bathtub reglazing in toms river NJ.
+After which we took our chances on this $30 Rustoleum product.
 It’s a bit hard to work with, I will warn you, so DEFINITELY wear gloves and have lots of ventilation!

 But for $30, the results are SO worth it!